hyperswine/terraformer-3d/DESIGN.md

 - No royalties.
 Do whatever you want with it.
 Use it for a hobby, legit game and modify it to your wishes.
 - Strong modding and extension features.
 Like blender and a browser, built in support for modularisation and plugins for niche and cool features.
 Can sell a plugin if you want since the plugin API and libraries are not GPL licensed.
 - If you want, can make a UI in rei/ffx and hook into the vulkan display.
 Builtin tools to do this.

+## Solar System Architecture

+A solar system contains a central star subsystem, planetary subsystems and asteroid subsystems.

+Basically you have a central root that is the causer.
+And a bunch of subordinates who are affected in someway by the causer's actions, usually in a linear manner.